top of page

 No. No. And yes.

-It’s also how our fascination with this form of storytelling continues to grow even with hundreds of speeches in the rearview – variety is the spice of speech writing too.
+It’s also why our fascination with this form of storytelling continues to grow even with hundreds of speeches in the rearview – variety is the spice of speech writing too.
 Even though the same life event – marriage – is the impetus for these speeches, the lives of every wedding’s cast of characters differ vastly, so the storytelling that reflects them has to as well.
-The more personal our storytelling gets, the more you remain the author of the moment.
+The more personal our storytelling, the more you remain the author of the moment.

 Weddings have a nasty habit of flying by too fast, and our job is to make sure the moments that might matter… absolutely do.